uyuni-project/tetra/SPECIAL_CASES.md

 In case the bundled Ant or Maven versions are not usable in your project for whatever reason and you want to bundle a different one, just remove their directories from `kit` and replace them with your own. `tetra` will look for binaries named `ant` or `mvn` in kit and use them wherever they are found.

 ## Gradle

+### Recent versions (>= 6.1.1)

 `tetra` fully supports projects using Gradle from version 6.1.1 on.
-Previous versions require a different procedure to work around the impossibility to relocate Gradle's cache, see below.

 To build a project with a [Gradle Wrapper](http://gradle.org/docs/current/userguide/gradle_wrapper.html), just use `gradlew` instead of `./gradlew` during dry run.

 Please note that Gradle typically ships with libnative as a platform-dependent binary library.
 That means you will need to build the RPM package on an x86_64 host.

-### Pre-6.1.1 Gradle
+### Older versions (<6.1.1)

+Here are special instructions valid for previous versions only, as they require a different procedure to work around the impossibility to relocate Gradle's cache.

 * during your dry-run build, add the `--gradle-user-home /tmp/gradle --project-cache-dir /tmp/gradle-project` commandline options to `gradlew` in order to download gradle files in the `/tmp` directory instead of your home.
 Typically:
   ```